darthcrypto87/Decerd-Poker-Series---Proposal/README.md

 For the monthly final table I'd double the price pool with the same pricing structure for place 1 to 3.
 (50/30/20

 So the budget would be (4 x 50 DCR) + (1 x 100 DCR) = 300 DCR per month
 That's at current prices 4500$ per month.
 I find that's the right balance between incentivizing to want to participate -> more qualifier tweets and not spending too much money for the desired effect of the Poker Series.
+It also doesn't create a monthly sell pressure that is worth mentioning.
 The attention will even grow at higher prices.

 But as I said, I wait on feedback on that.
 It's just to give a first idea.